 We all make a trip to the only shop in the village to buy food for dinner.
 The youngest wants his mother to purchase a giant wheel of cheese, and when she refuses, throws a fit.
 As we walk home, he pelts her repeatedly with dirt and clods of grass, then finally whacks her with a tree branch.
 She tells him that he will not eat crepes with us that afternoon as punishment, but he continues to hit her until we get home.

 The youngest son is confined to his room as punishment.
 The rest of us go for a walk on the mountain and pick wild thyme, lavender, liquorice and field mushrooms.
 Ian insists that they are fine to eat, but as a biologist I know that you should never pick your own mushrooms unless you are an expert.
-We fill our pockets while the older boy climbs a scree slope and then can't get down.
-We leave him up there for a full hour, foraging peacefully over the mountainside and searching for fossils until he grows tired and his cries for help are too faint to be heard.
+We fill our pockets despite my reservations while the older boy climbs a scree slope and then can't get down.
+We leave him up there for a full hour, foraging peacefully over the mountainside, searching for mushrooms and fossils until he grows tired and his cries for help are too faint to be heard.

 After we return to the house I furtively sneak off to our bedroom for a few moments of rest.
 There is a giant spider on the wall, brother to the one evicted yesterday.
 This is no ordinary spider: it's a racing model, black and big as my hand, with a streamlined, low-slung chassis and a set of legs any Olympic athlete would die for.
 I call for help and Ian and Betta come running.
-As she tries to capture it I break and scream "just kill it, kill it, kill it" at the top of my voice, which she finally does.
+As she tries to capture it I break and scream "kill it, kill it" over and over at the top of my voice, which she finally does.
 I am exhausted and wonder how much more of this peace and quiet I can take.

-As usual, we are awoken by the sounds of the kids trying to maim each other upstairs.
+As usual, we are awoken by the sounds of the kids trying to kill each other upstairs.
 I lie in bed for a while, then decide to get up and face the day.
-There is another giant black spider on the wall.
+There is a giant black spider on the wall.
 Ian is forced to rise naked from bed to deal with it, wisely choosing to kill it quickly and get it over with.
-This time I insist that the body be left on the floor as warning to its brethren who might venture too near.
+This time I insist that the body is left on the floor as a warning to its brethren who might venture too near.

 As Ian and Betta did not die overnight from mushroom poisoning, I am all for going and getting some more.
 We set off in the car without the kids and on the side of a hill find a beautiful country manor undergoing restoration.
 As I make friends with the guard dogs Ian and Betta pilfer beautiful rough cut paving stones and fill the back of the station wagon with them.
 We carry on our way and pick mushrooms for the rest of the morning in perfect peace and quiet.